TSEC-GEEKS/tsecgeeks.in/_posts/2022-7-22-getting_started_with_web_dev.md

 _Resources: [using react with firebase](https://www.youtube.com/watch?v=jCY6DH8F4oc)_

-_Project recommendation: A reddit clone_
+_Project recommendation: Extend the todo list app you created, add google authentication, store tasks in firestore._

 ## Backend and Database: flex about being a web developer after this